rex2828/Sasta-Spotify/README.md

 - Lyrics of all songs are not available due to the usage of a free API.
 - Downloading can result in wrong result because we used youtube search to download the song.
-- User experience is not friendly since when using it for the first time he has to create developer account on spotify and make changes to the code.
+- User experience is not friendly since when using it for the first time user has to create developer account on spotify and make changes to the code.
 - Some exceptions are not handled properly.

 ### Possible solutions and future improvements